Funding / Opportunities

 The Highlands and Islands Environment Foundation

 Offers grants of up to £15,000 to community-led projects that protect and restore nature.
 Find out about funded projects (including projects based in Moray) and apply here.
-Application deadlines are: Monday, 2 June 2025, 1st September 2025.
+Next Application deadline: 1st September 2025.

 Grants to help businesses and social enterprises cut carbon